Preparing a well-written academic CV is essential if you want to apply for a job as a lecturer, researcher, or any other academic role.

 9. Professional memberships

-Being affiliated with a professional society or club adds prestige to your academic career, which is why you should include any noteworthy memberships in this academic CV section.
+Being affiliated with a professional society or club adds prestige to your academic profile, which is why you should include any noteworthy memberships on your academic CV.

 Limit your professional membership section to affiliations that are prestigious, well-known, and relevant to your field of research.
 For example, being a member of the Royal Society of Biology would be relevant and noteworthy for a biologist.